Careers360 Logo

 MET 2026: Manipal BTech Admission Form (Out), Exam Dates, Syllabus

-MET 2026 - Manipal Academy of Higher Education has commenced the MET 2026 Phase 1 registration process on September 30, 2025.
+MET 2026 - Manipal Academy of Higher Education will conclude the MET 2026 application process on March 31, 2026.
 The MET 2026 application form link has been activated on the official website, manipal.edu.
 Candidates must ensure that they satisfy the MET 2026 eligibility criteria before filling out the form.
-The last date to submit the MET 2026 application form for phase 1 is March 15, 2026.
+The MET 2026 syllabus and exam pattern was released on the official portal.
+Candidates must prepare for the exam using the MET syllabus 2026 PDF.
+There are no changes in the MET 2026 exam pattern.
+The authority will conduct the MET entrance exam on April 13 and 14, 2026.
 The MET 2026 application fees is Rs 2,000.
-The authority will release the MET 2026 syllabus along with the exam pattern.
-The authority will conduct the MET entrance exam in April 2026.

 This Story also Contains